 We typically process and submit your certification paperwork to PADI the SAME day you completed the course.
-As a result, your certification card is usually received within a week.
+As a result, your certification card is usually received within 7 - 10 days.
 After the card has been received, an email is sent to the student informing them their card is ready for pick up at the dive shop.
 Temporary paper cards may be provided in the event one is needed sooner.

 Yes.
 We have 2 options available for your convenience as follows:

-The costs stated above include the following rental equipment: BCD, Regulator, Octopus, Dive Computer, Compass, Air Pressure Gauge, Wetsuit, Weights and Air Cylinder.
+The costs stated above include the following rental equipment: Re-Activate Certification Card, BCD, Regulator, Octopus, Dive Computer, Compass, Air Pressure Gauge, Wetsuit, Weights and Air Cylinder.
 Personal Gear (Mask, Snorkel, Boots and Fins) are not included, but are available for purchase.

 Yes.
 However, please keep in mind the instructor’s attention and priority are on the students.
 Non-students are requested to not interfere with class instruction and stay clear of the students.

 After Open Water students have completed all Open Water tasks, non-students are encouraged to participate in the final dive with their new dive buddy.